bookercodes/pusher-chatkit-tut/README.md

 Once they hit **Submit**, we'll send their username to the server (to the `/users` route we just defined) and create a a Chatkit user if one doesn't exist.

-To collect the user's name, create a file called `UsernameForm.js` in in `src/components/`:
+To collect the user's name, create a component called `./UsernameForm.js` in in `src/components/`:

 ```diff
 +import React, { Component } from 'react'